microsoft/pxt-arcade/docs/contest.md

 limitations of retro game consoles.
 Our target "hardware" has a screen of 160 by 120 pixels and up to 16 colors.

-For the MakeCode Arcade Contest, we are challening Microsoft employees to generate amazing games that push the limits of our tool and show off the cool things it can do.
+For the MakeCode Arcade Contest, we are challenging Microsoft employees to generate amazing games that push the limits of our tool and show off the cool things it can do.